If your answer is yes, can you tell me how you do it?

 If you still prioritize others and you’re the last one, then let me tell you, you AREN’T taking care of yourself.

-I hope this post gives you some guidelines so you can get clearer idea of what taking care of yourself really means.
+I hope this post gives you some guidelines so you can get a clearer idea of what taking care of yourself really means.

 Learn to take care of yourself